With a program like GWTeach, interested participants may have some additional questions. Below are some of the questions that we receive frequently.

 Yes!
 GWTeach courses fulfill many of the GenEd requirements.
 While completing the GWTeach program, you can complete the majority of the GenEd requirements at the same time.
 Our courses satisfy each of the Tier I GenEd requirement categories, including Critical Thinking, Quantitative Reasoning, Scientific Reasoning, Written Communication, and Oral Communication; as well as school-specific requirements, such as Cross-Cultural Perspectives and Local and Civic Engagement.
 See the Curriculum page for more information on which courses fulfill these requirements and schedule a meeting with a GWTeach advisor.

 Yes!
 GWTeach works in collaboration with the Nashman Center, so every hour you spend teaching in the field (and preparing to teach) counts towards service hours.

 The field hours will vary from course to course.
-The breakdown for courses is: Step 1 will require about 5 field hours, Step 2 will require about 6 field hours, Classroom Interactions will require about 7 field hours, Project Based Instruction will require about 10 field hours, and Apprentice Teaching will require about 375 field hours.
+The breakdown for courses is: GTCH 2003 will require about 6 field hours, Classroom Interactions will require about 7 field hours, Project-Based Instruction will require about 10 field hours, and Apprentice Teaching will require about 375 field hours.

-No, you do not need to have any teaching experience, and will learn everything you need to know to be prepared in a classroom in the GWTeach courses.
+No, you do not need to have any teaching experience.
+You will learn everything that you need to know to be prepared in a classroom through the GWTeach courses.